1x6/kyomail/README.md

 ## Getting started

 - Set up catch-all on your mail domain.
+Can be done FOR FREE with [Cloudflare Email Routing](https://developers.cloudflare.com/email-routing/get-started/enable-email-routing/)
 - Install the extension from this source or [Mozilla Addons](https://addons.mozilla.org/en-GB/firefox/addon/kyomail/)
 - Run `proxy.py`
 - Edit the extension options in `about:addons`